 Capacity Building Overview

-Expert consulting and coaching to transform the delivery of primary care
+Expert consulting, training, and coaching to transform the delivery of primary care

 Efficiency and Patient Access: Expand access and maximize scheduling through improved workflows, appointment availability, and other initiatives.

 - More than 450 primary care facilities assisted in medical home recognition and transformation

 - 500 primary care providers supported in their efforts to adopt electronic medical records and health information technology

 - 18 state primary care associations equipped to provide meaningful use and medical home training to their members